Measurement of the multiplicity dependence of $\mit\Upsilon$ production ratios in $pp$ collisions at $\sqrt{s}=13$ TeV: Determination of the production ratios

 where $\mathbf{I}$ is the set of multiplicity bins, and $i$ is the index for multiplicity bins.
 By comparing the normalised ratio to unity, the multiplicity dependence can be compared for different states.

 The yields are extracted by performing an extended unbinned maximum-likelihood fit to the dimuon invariant-mass distributions.
 The signal of the mass spectrum is described by a Crystal Ball function~\cite{Skwarnicki:1986xj} and the background is described by an exponential function.
 To reduce the number of free parameters of the model, the relation between the width and tail parameters of the Crystal Ball function is parametrised from simulation.
 The mass differences between $\Yn{n}$ states are fixed to the current world averages\cite{PDG2024}.
 The fit to the full sample is shown in Fig.~\ref{fig:dimuonmass}.
+The fit results in each bin have good qualities and are guaranteed by the chi-square per degree of freedom, $\chisqndf$.

 The total efficiency is a product of the detector's geometrical acceptance and efficiencies of the particle reconstruction and selection, muon identification, and trigger.
 All efficiencies are calculated using simulation samples and corrected by the data-driven methods described in Refs.~\cite{Anderlini:2202412,LHCb-DP-2013-002}.
 The efficiencies are determined in $(\pt,y, \text{multiplicity})$ bins according to the binning scheme used for data.
 They are found to be similar for the different \Yn{n} states considered.